mykolav/coollang-2020-fs/README.md

 # Cool 2020

 Cool 2020 is a subset of Scala with minor incompatibilities.
-Let's first take a look at a sample programm and then discuss the language in more details.
+Let's first have a taste of the language and then move on to discussing the language in more details.

 ```scala
 class Fib() extends IO() {